Administrative Rule 21 - ELECTRONIC AND PHOTOGRAPHIC MEDIA COVERAGE OF COURT PROCEEDINGS

 Section 6.
 Objections to coverage in trial court proceeding.
 A party to a proceeding objecting to expanded media coverage in a trial court must file a written objection with the court, stating the grounds for the objection at least three days before the scheduled proceeding.
 Notice of the objection must be sent to the media representative who requested the coverage.

-The judge shall rule on an objection before the scheduled proceeding or at the time the objection is raised.
+The judge must rule on an objection before the scheduled proceeding or at the time the objection is raised.
 The judge may rule on the written objection and timely filed responses or the judge May give counsel, parties, witnesses, and requesting media personnel an opportunity to present additional evidence by affidavit or by other means as the judge may direct.
 The judge may extend or reduce the time for filing an objection.
 The judge may extend the right of objection to a person not specifically provided for in this rule.

 The quantity and types of equipment permitted in the courtroom is in the discretion of the judge.
+All forms of media that have requested and been granted permission must be given equal access to proceedings.

 Section 8.
 Technical.

 a.
-All equipment, including television cameras, is to be designed or modified so participants in the judicial proceeding being covered are unable to determine when recording is occurring.
+All equipment, including video cameras, is to be designed or modified so participants in the judicial proceeding being covered are unable to determine when recording is occurring.
 Still cameras must be selected for quietness, and be operated unobtrusively and as quietly as possible.

 b.
 Microphones for counsel and judges must be equipped with off and on switches to facilitate compliance with Section 4(d).